WHEN SHOULD YOU SEEK INDIVIDUAL THERAPY?

 Experiencing a break from someone who is important to you (through death or separation) can result in great emotional pain.
 Therapy can be significantly helpful in coping with the loss.

-Trauma, Violence or Abuse
+Psychotherapy for Trauma, Violence or Abuse

 Victims of trauma, violence or abuse can feel so overwhelmed by feelings of fear, anger, or helplessness that their ability to function effectively is significantly impaired.
 Therapy can help provide a safe, confidential setting in which to discuss your victimization issues with a caring, supportive person and find ways to move forward with your life.